django/deps/final/0001-dep-process.rst

 transfer ownership is because the original author no longer has the time or interest in updating it or following through with the DEP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
-A bad reason to transfer ownership is because the author doesn't agree with the direction of the DEP.
+A bad reason to transfer ownership is because the new author doesn't agree with the direction of the DEP.
 One aim of the DEP process is to try to build consensus around a DEP, but if that's not possible, an author can always submit a competing DEP.

 If you are interested in assuming ownership of a DEP, first try to contact the original author and ask for permission.
 If they approve, ask them to open a pull